lucidrains/phenaki-pytorch/README.md

 # do the above for many steps, then ...

 video = phenaki.sample(text = 'a squirrel examines an acorn', num_frames = 17, cond_scale = 5.) # (1, 3, 17, 256, 256)

+# so in the paper, they do not really achieve 2 minutes of coherent video, more research needed there
+# they condition on the previous K frames, with new text conditoining
+# you can easily achieve this with this framework as so

+video_prime = video[:, :, -3:] # (1, 3, 3, 256, 256) # say K = 3

+video_next = phenaki.sample(text = 'a cat watches the squirrel from afar', prime_frames = video_prime, num_frames = 14) # (1, 3, 14, 256, 256)

+# the total video

+entire_video = torch.cat((video, video_next), dim = 2) # (1, 3, 17 + 14, 256, 256)

+# and so on...
 ```

+- [ ] todo, add a master sampler class that allows one to pass in all the text, how long each scene lasts, and stitch together the entire video

 ## Appreciation